Ubadah ibn al-Samit: Hadith of the Prophecy of the Conquest of Cyprus

-One of the most famous Hadiths related to 'Ubadah and Umm Haram relate to the prophecy that the Islamic caliphate would dominate the sea on two occasions.
+One of the most famous hadiths related to 'Ubadah and Umm Haram relate to the prophecy that the Islamic caliphate would dominate the sea on two occasions.
 This was taught by Muslim scholars as a prophecy of the conquest of Cyprus.
 'Ubadah participated in both the initial conquest and the second campaign years later.
 Umm Haram narrated the prophecy, which she believed related to this campaign.
-Anas ibn Malik, her nephew, reminded them about the Hadith of the promise of incoming naval conquests by Islam.
+Anas ibn Malik, her nephew, reminded them about then hadith of the promise of incoming naval conquests by Islam.

-Second conquest
+Second Conquest of Cyprus

-In 652, Cyprus rebelled against the caliphate and caused Muawiyah and 'Ubadah to mount a second campaign.
-This time Muawiyah and 'Ubadah split their forces: one led by Muawiyah and the other by Abd Allah ibn Sa'd.
-This punitive campaign was described in Tarikh fi Asr al-Khulafa ar-Rashidin as particularly brutal.
+In 652, Cyprus rebelled against the caliphate, causing Mu'awiya and 'Ubadah to mount a second campaign.
+This time Mu'awiya and 'Ubadah split their forces: one led by Mu'awiya and the other by Abd Allah ibn Sa'd.
+This punitive campaign was described in Tarikh fi Asr al-Khulafa ar-Rashidin as particularly ruthless.
 Many died in the campaign and many were taken captive.

-After they pacified Cyprus once more, 'Ubadah told Muawiyah to share the spoils according to the Teaching of Muhammad, which must be divided in fifths.
-Muawiyah agreed with 'Ubadah's counsel and gave him the task.
-Afterwards, Muawiyah consulted with one of his officers, Ismail ibn al-Ayyash, as to how to prevent another uprising.
-Then Muawiyah decided to post a garrison of 12,000 soldiers.
-Muawiyah also transferred Muslim settlers from Baalbek, to Cyprus and constructed mosques on there.
+After they pacified Cyprus, 'Ubadah told Mu'awiya to divide the spoils in fifths according to the teachings of Muhammad.
+Mu'awiya agreed with 'Ubadah's counsel and gave him the task.
+Afterwards, Mu'awiya consulted with one of his officers, Ismail ibn al-Ayyash, as to how to prevent another uprising.
+Then Mu'awiya posted a garrison of 12,000 soldiers.
+Mu'awiya also transferred Muslim settlers from Baalbek to Cyprus and constructed mosques there.

 Later life and death

 Entrance to the Bāb ar-Raḥma Cemetery, Jerusalem, where the grave of 'Ubadah ibn al-Samit located.

 At the end of his military career, 'Ubadah retired to Palestine.
-When Caliph Uthman faced dissidents from the Khawarij sect and portions of the followers of Abdullah ibn Saba.
-'Ubadah was among those who expressed support for Uthman, as 'Ubadah opposed the revolts from the Abdullah ibn Saba followers, which was headed by Yazid ibn Qais and Malik al-Ashtar.
-He, Mu'awiya, Kharijah ibn Huzafah of Egypt, Anas ibn Malik, Hisham ibn Amir, Abu Darda, and Tabiin pupils of Abd Allah ibn Mas'ud were among those from outside Medina who urged the caliphate to take action against the Khawarij dissidents in Medina.
+When Caliph Uthman faced increasing opposition to his authority, 'Ubadah was among those who expressed support for him and opposed the revolts against Uthman's rule.
+He, Mu'awiya, Kharija ibn Hudhafa of Egypt, Anas ibn Malik, Hisham ibn Amir, Abu Darda, and Tabiin pupils of Abd Allah ibn Mas'ud were among those from outside Medina who urged the caliphate to take action against the dissidents in Medina.

-'Ubadah passed in Ramla at the age of seventy two (72) years.
+'Ubadah died in Ramla at the age of 72.
 'Ubadah said on his deathbed:

 By Allah, every Hadith (from the Prophet) which I heard from Rasulullah Sallallahu Alaihi Wasallam.
 I will tell you because not long time before i leave this world, i will tell one Hadith.
 I have heard that Rasulullah Sallallahu Alaihi Wasallam has said: